-The HF group as a whole exhibits a good liquidity position, allowing for flexibility to cover its expenditure in the context of the significant deterioration in cash flows associated with the experienced contraction in traffic levels.
-Moody's understands that, as of the end of June 2020, the HF group had approximately £2.6 billion of cash on balance sheet (of which £442 million at the level of HF).
-Within the group, HSP and HF also maintain liquidity arising from delayed drawdowns under previously issued debt (£80 million and £50 million, respectively).
-More specifically, HF's significant liquidity availability would enable the company to support its debt service requirements (approximately £100 million per annum) even in absence of dividends upstreamed from HSP, which would normally represent the company's exclusive source of cash flow.
+The HF group as a whole exhibits a good liquidity position, allowing for flexibility to cover its expenditure in the context of the significant deterioration in cash flows associated with the significant contraction in traffic.
+As of the end of Q3 2020, the HF group reported approximately £2.4 billion of cash on balance sheet (of which £397 million at the level of HF).
+These amounts exclude the £1.4 billion proceeds associated with the recently completed bond issuance at HSP and the planned £750 million capital injection into the group, which will further strengthen its liquidity position.
+The capital injection will be funded through a new facility at the level of ADIF2 provided by private lenders

+More specifically, HF's available liquidity enables the company to support its debt service requirements (currently totalling approximately £100 million per annum) even in the absence of dividends upstreamed from HSP, which would normally represent the company's exclusive source of cash flow.
 HF's next debt maturity is in 2024.
-The HF group is also implementing initiatives aimed at reducing, where possible, its cost base and investment spend, with the objective of supporting its liquidity and financial profile in the short term.
-The HF group expects to have sufficient liquidity to meet all its obligations until at least June 2021 under the extreme stress test scenario of no revenue, or well into 2022 under its own base case traffic forecast, which envisage a traffic contraction of 64% in 2020, with passenger levels in 2021 expected to remain around 22% below 2019.
+The HF group is also implementing initiatives aimed at further reducing, where possible, its cost base and investment spend, with the objective of supporting its liquidity and financial profile in the short term.
+The HF group expects to have sufficient liquidity to meet all its obligations into 2022 under the extreme stress test scenario of no revenue, or well into 2023 under its own base case traffic forecast, which envisages a traffic contraction of 72% in 2020, with passenger levels in 2021 expected to remain around 54% below 2019.

 The group has established a bond issuance platform that has been used repeatedly to diversify its sources of financing, issuing bonds in eight different currencies and extending the average maturity of its debt.
-However, over the period to 2025, approximately 35% of HF's consolidated debt (more than \pounds 6 billion), will become due.
+However, over the period to 2025, approximately 35% of HF's consolidated debt (more than £6 billion), will become due.
 Although the company has been very successful at managing its liquidity horizon, this high level of maturities and the company's high leverage limit its ability to withstand unexpected external shocks.
 As such, securing funding well in advance of upcoming debt maturities will continue to be a key factor in HF's credit profile.